April Ingham – Executive Director

 Throughout her career, April has successfully managed complex projects in a cross-cultural and multi-stakeholder context.
 Prior to joining PPP, she worked for three years as Production Manager for the nationally broadcast Indigenous arts and culture television show “The New Canoe”.
 She is also credited as part of the development team for the web-based Indigenous language archiving system First Voices.

-Peter Boldt – Program Coordinator
+Peter Boldt – Program and Policy Coordinator

 Peter grew up in Lekwungun territory since he was a child and feels blessed to call this beautiful coast his home.
 He is inspired by his travels and the people and friends he has met from developing countries.
 He fondly recalls his time as a field school student in 2013 when he had the opportunity to participate in local development initiatives through service learning in Uganda.
 This trip marked the beginning of his passion for advocacy, human rights and sustainable development.